Giov3ss/Devs-Connect/README.md

 - The navigation bar is responsive and fixed at the top of the page where it shows the name of the site and navigation bar on the right side.
 - The links in the navigation bar on the right take the user to the right section of the site on the same page.
 <img width="1437" alt="image" src="https://user-images.githubusercontent.com/112728772/195979822-f98b38a7-07a9-4218-a617-6605f44a8998.png">
+- The navigation links scroll smoothly downwards so that when the user clicks on the section, there is no sudden movement.
 - For mobile navigation the nav bar stays in view as the user scroll down the page.
 <img width="429" alt="image" src="https://user-images.githubusercontent.com/112728772/195460078-0b5d4ce7-9f28-406a-b984-aaee55f42dab.png">